Robert D. Montoya

 GSE&IS 232

-Robert D. Montoya is an assistant professor in the UCLA Department of Information Studies, School of Education and Information Studies, Director of UCLA’s California Rare Book School, and Director of the Library, Ethics, and Justice Lab.
-His research focuses on information representation and positionality; critical, ethical, and justice-oriented LIS work; public libraries; and international library development.
+Robert D. Montoya is an Associate Professor in the UCLA Department of Information Studies, School of Education and Information Studies; Director of UCLA California Rare Book School, and Director of the UCLA Library, Ethics, and Justice Lab.
+Montoya’s research trajectory focuses on special collections and rare books; global book history; and international library development and publishing; information representation and positionality; critical, ethical, and justice-oriented LIS work; and knowledge organization.
+He is an expert in rare books and print culture; library science and studies; library continuing education and pedagogy, international library development; and biodiversity informatics. (with a specific emphasis on museum environments).
 He received his PhD from the Department of Information Studies at UCLA, a MLIS with a specialization in rare books, print and visual culture from UCLA, and a MFA in creative writing from Antioch University, Los Angeles.
 His work has been funded by the National Science Foundation, Smithsonian National Museum of Natural history, U.S. State Department, U.S. Embassy, Kosovo, and the National Library of Kosovo.

 Positions